tamersp25/docs/docs/engines/testing-and-debugging.md

 5\.
 Now that you have generated a valid payload, copy and save its contents into a `.json` file on your computer.

-As mentioned previously, when an engine of one of these types are deployed to Veritone a `PAYLOAD_FILE` environment variable is passed to them at runtime which contains the location of the payload file they need to process.
+As mentioned previously, when this type of engine is deployed to Veritone a `PAYLOAD_FILE` environment variable is passed to it at runtime which contains the location of the payload file it needs to process.

 You can simulate this by creating an environment variable locally called `PAYLOAD_FILE` and setting it's value to the file path of the file you have just created.
 Once you have done that, you can now run your engine locally using a valid payload in order to test your engine end to end to ensure it behaves correctly.